 Published By Credit Suite at October 30th, 2015

-You probably have personal credit scores established, and you are probably familiar with your scores at Equifax, Experian, and Trans Union.
+So, you probably have personal credit scores established.
+And you are probably familiar with your scores at Equifax, Experian, and Trans Union.
 So, do you need to do how to get a PAYDEX score fast?

-The main credit score used in the business world is known as a Paydex score provided by Dun and Bradstreet.
+The main credit score used in the business world is known as PAYDEX.
+It comes from Dun and Bradstreet.

-This number assess a business’s lending risk much the same as a consumer credit score reflects a consumer’s individual credit risk.
+This number assesses a business’s lending risk.
+This is much the same as a consumer credit score reflects a consumer’s individual credit risk.

-There are many BIG differences from a business Paydex credit score and an individual FICO credit score.
+There are many big differences from a business PAYDEX and an individual FICO credit score.

-Consumer FICO credit scores range from 350-850.
-The Paydex Score ranges from 0-100 with 100 being the highest score you can obtain.
+So, consumer FICO credit scores range from 350 to 850.
+The PAYDEX ranges from 0 to 100 with 100 being the highest score you can get.

-Having a Paydex business score of 80 or higher is very good.
+Having a PAYDEX business score of 80 or higher is very good.
 The opposite is also true.
 So, scores below 70 are very bad.

-Individual credit scores are calculated based on a number of factors.
-The Paydex score is calculated based on only one single factor; whether a business makes prompt payments to its suppliers and creditors within the agreed upon terms of payment.
+Individual credit scores have a basis from a number of factors.
+The PAYDEX comes from one single factor.
+All that matters is if a business makes prompt payments to its suppliers and creditors within the agreed upon terms of payment.

-For example, prompt payments will produce a Paydex score of 80.
-A 70 score reflects paying 15 days behind, 60 score is 22 days behind, a 30 score reflects paying 90 days behind, and a 20 Paydex reflects paying bills 120 days late.
+For example, prompt payments will produce a PAYDEX total of 80.
+A 70 score reflects paying 15 days behind, 60 score is 22 days behind, a 30 score reflects paying 90 days behind.
+And a 20 PAYDEX reflects paying bills 120 days late.

-If you own a business, your Paydex score is essential in establishing new credit and continuing to build credit limits exceeding $100,000.
+If you own a business, your PAYDEX numbers are essential when it comes to establishing new credit.
+And it necessary for continuing to build credit limits exceeding $100,000.